typemismatch/LabsLambda/README.md

-# LabsLambda
-AWS Lambda with SNS, AWS IoT, General Lambda Examples
+# AWS Lambda Labs

+Examples and notes to help you get started testing out Lambda functions.

+Code and examples will be added here continously so check back.